- Home

 The Pastoral system is the central nervous system of the school.
 It provides opportunities for students to see Catholic teaching lived out through caring relationships between both staff and students.

-Each student is placed into a house which is named after an inspirational Catholic figure; Clitherow, Barton, Gwyn, Campion, Fisher and More.
-Each house promotes the important qualities that these Catholic figures exemplified through its flag, prayer, assemblies and inter-house competitions.
-Every house has a Feast Day where students prepare and deliver a liturgy in celebration.
+Each student is placed into a house which is named after an inspirational Catholic martyr; Barton, Campion, Clitherow, Fisher, Gwyn and More.
+Each house promotes the important qualities of each martyr are exemplified through its flag, prayer, assemblies and inter-house competitions.
+Every house has a Feast Day where students prepare and deliver a Celebration of the Word to commemorate their saint’s life and work.